area17/blast/README.md

 Default: `[ 'docs-page' => Components\DocsPages\DocsPage::class ]`

+#### `storybook_viewports`

+Configure custom viewports in the Storybook preview toolbar.

+It supports an array with the structure found [in the Storybook docs](https://storybook.js.org/docs/react/essentials/viewport#add-new-devices) and it can also use your Tailwind config to generate the viewports for you by setting the value to `'tailwind'`.

+It supports the various ways you can define breakpoints in Tailwind using these rules:

+-   If the value is a string, it uses that
+-   If the value is an array with only a `min` **or** only a `max` it will use that value
+-   If the value is an array with both a `min` **and** `max` value it will use the `min` value
+-   `raw` values will be ignored

+Default: `false`

 ## Story Configuration

 There are certain Storybook elements you can configure from within your story blade files.
 You can do this by adding the `@storybook` directive to the top of your files: